Written by: Adam Godwin

 Choose the Right Location

-Once you’ve settled on a Spanish property location, take the time to visit in person and get a sense of the urbanisations and complexes available.
 Reputable and experienced estate agents like Windsor can advise you on the best locations (around La Cala de Mijas, specifically) and value buys for your budget and timescales.

-Get a NIE Number
+NIE Number

 You can apply for your NIE through the nearest Spanish consulate or embassy in your home country, or in person once in Spain.
 You do not need a Spanish bank account to buy a property in Spain, but it’s often recommended.

-Understand Ownership Laws
+Be Clear on Ownership Laws

+Spain has specific rules regarding foreign property ownership, but they are no more complicated than buying in any other destination.
 Unlike in the UK, the concepts of freehold and leasehold land don’t explicitly exist in Spain.
 If you buy a property then you own it outright, including the land that a house or villa may sit upon, and the ceiling, floor and walls that an apartment may be contained within.
 You have full rights to sell, rent out, or pass the property to heirs or beneficiaries in your will and testament.

-It’s important to understand the ‘Ley de Propiedad Horizontal’ (Law of Horizontal Ownership) when buying Spanish properties in complexes or urbanisations.
-The horizontal property law stipulates the rights and obligations of you as the property owner towards the community.
 It applies to and covers terraced or detached properties or apartments in which there are communal sections or areas.
 Horizontal ownership costs would apply to property owners that share the costs of maintaining these communal areas, which will vary depending on the area and size of the property and amenities.

 This is why it is imperative to seek legal guidance to determine the most appropriate ownership structure and what rights you are entitled to.